ideasman42/the_joy_of_life_drawing/book.rst

 Dramatic distortion allows for play and freedom of form....since you can never get it wrong...so to speak...

-One can be as outrageous as one permits oneself, be it a 1, 2, 5, 10, 15, 20 minute or 2 hour pose.
+One can be as outrageous as one permits oneself, be it a 1, 2, 5, 10, 15, 20 minute or a hour pose.

 For a 'Top to Bottom' or 'Bottom to Top' tapered Distortion....all that needs to be kept in mind is a sense of the gradual increase in the size of the body parts as they became larger and closer to you the drawer and the viewer.
 Some authors of 'how to' books will give you directions as to the various proportions needed for the tapering Illusion.
 I prefer to work it out myself with a more creative Spirit.

-Illustration.......Seated Pose ...Worms Eye View of our Model.....10 minutes April 1982
+Seated Pose ...Worms Eye View of our Model.....10 minutes April 1982

 Page 42.....Dramatic Distortion continues....